 - 1. The Residency programme consists of Senior Residents and Junior residents. - 2.
 The Residency Programme also consists of Academic Residents and Non-Academic Residents. - 3.
-All postgraduate students (defined as one who is studying for MD/MS/Diploma/DM/MCh programme in SVIMS, Tirupati) shall be Academic Residents. - 4.
+All postgraduate students (defined as one who is studying for MD/MS/Diploma/DM/MChprogramme in SVIMS, Tirupati) shall be Academic Residents. - 4.
 The Doctors appointed through Contract Basis shall be Non-Academic Residents. - 5.
 All doctors doing MD/MS (General specialties) courses shall be regarded as Junior Residents (Academic). - 6.
-All doctors doing DM/MCh (Super-specialty) courses shall be regarded as Senior Residents (Academic). - 7.
-The doctors who possess MBBS degree and have been appointed on Contract basis shall be Junior Residents (Non-Academic). - 8.
-The doctors who possess Postgraduate degree and have been appointed on Contract basis or as per bonded obligation shall be Senior Residents (Non- Academic). - 8a.
-The doctors who have PG degree and on post-doctoral fellowship shall be regarded as "Senior Residents(Academic)". - 9.
+All doctors doing DM/MCh/ (Super-specialty) courses shall be regarded as Senior Residents (Academic). - 7.
+The doctors who possess MBBS degree and have been appointed on Contract basis shall be Junior Residents (Non-Academic).

+The doctors who possess Postgraduate degree and have been appointed on Contract basis or as per bonded obligation shall be Senior Residents (Non- Academic).

+- 8a.
+The doctors who have PG degree and on post-doctoral fellowship shall be regarded as "Senior Residents(Academic)". - 8.
 One Resident by rotation will be on duty for 24 hours.
-The duty roster will be issued by the Heads of Departments concerned. - 10.
-All the Residents have to stay on the campus; the institute will try to provide them accommodation within the campus. - 11.
-For Non-Clinical, Pre-Clinical and Para Clinical departments also, suitable ward/ patient care duty will be assigned along with laboratory and other similar duties as decided by the HOD/Dean.

-- 12. The Residency program is a Service-cum-Training program.
-The focus of Post graduate training is "Learning by doing" - 13.
-Residents shall be considered as temporary employees of the institution. - 14.
-The course period of Academic Residents and the period of service of Non- Academic Residents shall be counted as teaching experience and a certificate to that effect shall be issued by the Dean at the end of the training - 15.
-The post graduate students will have to submit a bond to the Institution before commencing their course to be counted as a Resident - 16.
+The duty roster will be issued by the Heads of Departments concerned. - 9.
+All the Residents have to stay on the campus; the institute will try to provide them accommodation within the campus. - 10.
+For Non-Clinical, Pre-Clinical and Para Clinical departments also, suitable ward/ patient care duty will be assigned along with laboratory and other similar duties as decided by the HOD/Dean. - 11.
+The Residency program is a Service-cum-Training program.
+The focus of Post graduate training is "Learning by doing" - 12.
+Residents shall be considered as temporary employees of the institution. - 13.
+The course period of Academic Residents shall be counted as teaching experience and a certificate to that effect shall be issued by the Dean at the end of the training and completion of one year compulsory service. - 14.
 The Institute also reserves the right to terminate his/her admission if his/her certificates are found to be invalid at any time during the course period.